amesclar/rt-testFW/rt-testFW-ai-spec.md

 4. Display 00:00
 5. Configure all pins
 6. Wait for pin 6 button press to begin automated test cycle

-### Manual Test Initiation
-**NOT SUPPORTED** - Manual individual button tests have been removed.
-Only automated test cycles via pin 6 are supported.

-### Manual Test Execution
-**NOT SUPPORTED** - Only automated test cycles are available.

 ### Auto Cycle Initiation
 1. Detect pin 6 button press